zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 ## Generate and deploy the configuration

-Finally, generate and deploy your configuration.
+Lastly, generate and deploy your configuration.

 1. On the left navigation pane, select **Templates**.
 2. Find **rr_base_template** in the list of templates.
 In the **Actions** column, select the ellipsis (three dots), then select **Preview and Generate**.